runemadsen/runemadsen-2012/writings/printing-code/index.md

 >
 > _Paul Rand_

-This week we'll look at the basis of all visual arts: manipulation of form.
-We'll talk about techniques for creating form in Processing, look at examples from the history of graphic design, and introduce basic concepts of randomization and repetition.
+This week we'll look at the most basic subject in the visual arts: manipulation of form.
+We'll talk about techniques for creating form in Processing, look at examples from the history of graphic design, and introduce basic ways of using randomization and repetition.

 <!--
 ### Class Overview